ibm-cloud-docs/vpc/about-network.md

 Subnets in your VPC can connect to the public internet through an optional public gateway.
 You can assign floating IP addresses to any virtual server instance to enable it to be reachable from the internet, independent of whether its subnet is attached to a public gateway.

 Subnets within the VPC offer private connectivity; they can talk to each other over a private link through the implicit router.
 Setting up routes is not necessary.
-Figure 1 shows how you can subdivide a Virtual Private Cloud with subnets and each subnet can reach the public internet.
+Figure 1 shows how you can subdivide a virtual private cloud with subnets and each subnet can reach the public internet.

 ![Figure showing how a VPC can be subdivided with subnets](images/vpc-connectivity-and-security.svg "Figure showing how a VPC can be subdivided with subnets"){: caption="Figure 1.
 IBM VPC connectivity and security" caption-side="top"}

 ## Terminology
 {: #networking-terminology}

-To work with your VPC, you need to be familiar with the basic concepts of region and zone as they apply to your deployment.
+To work with your VPC, you need to be familiar with the basic concepts of _region_ and _zone_ as they apply to your deployment.

 ### Regions
 {: #networking-terms-regions}